yogirajh007/sitheditor/README.md

 # Sith - A Command Line Text Editor

-## Sith is a command line text editor with basic functionality, like search etc.
+## Sith is a command line text editor with basic functionality

 It contains about 1000 lines of code, purely in **C**.